dominodatalab/domino-code-assist-docs/docs/install.md

     <img class="screenshot" src="../screenshots/lca-toolbar-button.png">

-    LCA can be started by clicking the <span class="blue-button">Low Code Assistant</span> button in the toolbar.
+    Code Assist can be started by clicking the <span class="blue-button">Low Code Assistant</span> button in the toolbar.
 It will insert a code snippet in a new code cell and execute it.

     <img class="screenshot" src="../screenshots/lca-toolbar-button-code.png">